Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog
 ### 4.0.0 (2021-03-xx)
+> Hint: The adapter received a complete code refactoring!
+This means that most of the code has been changed and some parts are working now differently than ever before.
+Be careful while updating.
 *  (grizzelbee) Upd: [85](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/85) full code refactoring and split into multiple files.
 *  (grizzelbee) Upd: [86](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/86) every folder and device now gets a nice little icon
 *  (grizzelbee) Upd: [83](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/83) estimatedEndTime isn't shown anymore after device has finisched